ReScience/ReScience-submission/code/README.md

 ## Packages installation

-**To assure that all data and figures will be generated as presented in the article, we recommend to follow the instructions bellow and use the modules in the same versions described here.
+**To assure that all data and figures will be generated as presented in the article, we recommend to follow the instructions below and use the modules in the same versions described here.
 Although the code also works in newer versions, for Pandas v.0.2.0 (or newer) some colors are not displayed as presented in the article (e.g. figure 2 barplots might be displayed only in blue).**

 ### Python installation
 The network simulation is implemented with Python (v.2.7.5).
 Although, there is no restriction for more recent versions (Tested in Python v.3.6.3).